Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

 Theorem~\ref{most general statement} applies for instance to all Davis complexes associated to (irreducible) right-angled Coxeter groups.
 Although these often have many free faces, they are always sector-heavy and all their vertices are OR medians.

 In relation to Theorem~\ref{most general statement}, we should mention that we are not aware of any (reasonable) cube complex where the subset of OR medians is empty.
 Thus, the following is in order:

-\begin{quest*} Let $X$ be a locally finite, finite dimensional, irreducible $\CAT$ cube complex admitting a minimal, non-elementary action of a finitely generated group $\G$.
+\begin{quest*} Let $X$ be a locally finite, finite dimensional, irreducible $\CAT$ cube complex admitting an $\ell^1$--minimal, non-elementary action of a finitely generated group $\G$.
 Does $X$ always contain an OR median? \end{quest*}

-{\bf Structure of the paper.} Note that, at the beginning of each subsection, we use a Standing Assumptions environment to declare various hypotheses implicit in the subsequent results.
+{\bf Structure of the paper.} At the beginning of each subsection, we use a Standing Assumptions environment to declare various hypotheses that are implicit in the subsequent results and will not be declared in their statements.

 In Section~\ref{prelims} we collect various facts on $\CAT$ cube complexes that are more or less well-known.
 Section~\ref{cuboid section} is devoted to cube complexes with variable edge lengths; we describe the few changes needed to adapt the arguments in the rest of the paper to the cuboidal context.
-In Section~\ref{crossratio section}, we introduce the cross ratio on the Roller boundary and prove its continuity.
+In Section~\ref{crossratio section}, we introduce the cross ratio on the Roller boundary and prove that it is continuous.
 Section~\ref{MLSR section} revolves around the proof of Theorem~\ref{from ell to moeb}.
 We will introduce \emph{neatly contracting automorphisms} (Definition~\ref{neatly contracting defn}), which will allow us to link length functions and cross ratios (Theorem~\ref{cr from ell}).